GeoSensorWebLab/Arctic-Scholar-Portal/README.markdown

 There are also some configuration options that may be useful with Dokku.
 For example, defining the default host:

-    $ ssh dokku@sarcee domains:set arctic-scholar-portal arcticscholar.arcticconnect.org
+    $ ssh dokku@sarcee domains:set arctic-scholar-portal arcticscholar.arcticconnect.ca

-This tells the nginx instance running in Dokku to redirect requests to http://arcticscholar.arcticconnect.org to this Node.js server.
+This tells the nginx instance running in Dokku to redirect requests to http://arcticscholar.arcticconnect.ca to this Node.js server.

 ## License